Most of it's boring

 30 April 2023

 Reading of Calabrian farmers' endeavours to protect and sustain the rare citron (Citrus medica) this morning, I was struck by an overpowering sense of déjà vu.
 For I'd recently read of the lure of this same fruit, less than four months' ago.
-On the very same site, as it happens, albeit stuffed in a different pigeonhole.
+On the very same site, as it happens, albeit stuffed into a different pigeonhole.
 It seems that good topics know no bounds.

 (more…)